It can also be a beautiful thing when it works—a win–win–win for all parties!

 This takes time to set up, but you have to know what’s happening to each of your links in order to understand what works and what doesn’t.

 If you have just one affiliate link for every location—your videos, podcasts, blog posts, webinars, etc.—then how do you know where you’re getting most of your sales from?
-How do you know what campaigns aren’t working and which ones aren’t?
+How do you know what campaigns aren’t working and which ones are?

 You don’t, unless you track.

 You can use a tool like Pretty Links, a WordPress plugin, to shorten your affiliate links into custom links that are trackable.
 There will be more on this in Chapter 6, where I’ll cover Pretty Links and other tools I recommend to augment your affiliate marketing efforts.